efugier/smartcat/README.md

 # smartcat (sc) 🐈‍⬛

 Puts a brain behind `cat`!
-WIP cli interface to bring language models in the Unix ecosystem 🐈‍⬛
+CLI interface to bring language models in the Unix ecosystem and allow power users to make the most out of llms. 🐈‍⬛

 - [Installation](#installation)
 - [A few examples to get started](#a-few-examples-to-get-started)